General Motors Technical Center: Site and layout

 The General Motors Technical Center is located in Warren, Michigan, United States, within Macomb County.
 The site is bounded by Van Dyke Avenue (M-53) on the east, Chicago Road on the north, Mound Road on the west, and Twelve Mile Road on the south.
-A small number of buildings are located south of Twelve Mile Road.
+A small number of buildings lie south of Twelve Mile Road.
 A railroad right-of-way runs north to south through the site, dividing the Tech Center into west and east campuses, each with a lake at its center.
 Sources disagree on whether the complex covers 680 acre, 704 acre, 813 acre, or 900 acre.
 The landscape design is largely attributed to Thomas Church, who worked with Eero Saarinen, the architect of the complex's master plan.
 The complex is closed to the public, and it does not host tours.

 The complex is laid out like a college campus.
 The west campus comprises the original Tech Center and originally included buildings housing five divisions, namely service, process development, and engineering departments to the east; styling to the south; and research departments to the north.
 Special-purpose buildings, such as a wind tunnel, gas turbine facility, and laboratory for isotopes, are located at the northern end of the west campus.
-The east campus was originally classified by GM as a separate facility.
-The northern section of the east campus was originally left vacant and was developed gradually; the buildings did not share as many architectural features, giving it a non-cohesive feel.
+GM originally considered the east campus as a separate facility.
+The northern section of the east campus was originally left vacant and was developed gradually; the buildings did not share as many architectural features, giving it a less cohesive character.
 The layout bears some similarities to the grid-like IIT Academic Campus in Chicago, which Saarinen had studied before designing the GM Technical Center.
 The historian Alice T. Friedman also cited the complex as having Beaux-Arts architectural features, such as linearly-arranged reflecting pools.
 The scholar Brynnar Swenson wrote that the site design "organized its occupants without concern over their particular identities, but also without overtly dehumanizing them".

 Because of the Tech Center's size, it had a dedicated fire department when it opened.
-To accommodate high utility needs, GM funded an extension of a Detroit water main and built a sewage treatment center on the complex, the latter of which could treat 2 e6gal every workday.
-Its steam plant could generate 320000 lb of steam hourly, and most of the buildings had separate air-conditioning systems.
+To accommodate high utility needs, GM funded an extension of a Detroit water main and built a sewage treatment center on the complex, the latter of which could treat 2 e6gal per workday.
+Its steam plant could generate 320000 lb of steam per hour, and most of the buildings had separate air-conditioning systems.
 Also on the grounds is a 250,000 gal water tower, (Note: The water tower is variously cited as 132 ft, 138 ft, or 140 ft tall.) along with a 1.5 e6gal underground water tank.
 The complex included 387 mi of wires, 56 mi of light tubes, 12 mi of underfloor air distribution ducts, and 5.5 acre of windows.
 The isotope laboratory has its own drainage system to handle potentially radioactive wastewater.
 At night, the landscape is illuminated artificially; GM installed 480 kW of lamps in different colors.